 Watch: Seated Chair Hamstring Stretch for Low Back Pain Relief Video

-Walking is gentle and nourishes your back
+Walking is a gentle exercise for your lower back

 Exercise walking involves keeping a brisk pace, with strong posture, and going for about 30 minutes (around 2 miles) 3 or 4 times a week.
-If you're new to exercise, try starting with 2 or 3 short walks (5 minutes) each day and over several weeks or months work up to being able to go for 20 to 30 minutes at a time.
+If you're new to exercise, try starting with 2 or 3 short walks (5 minutes) each day, and over several weeks or months work up to being able to go for 20 to 30 minutes at a time.